Surnames by country: Finland

 Finland including Karelia and Estonia was the eastern part of The Kingdom of Sweden from its unification around 1100–1200 AD until the year 1809 when Finland was conquered by Russia.
 During the Russian revolution 1917, Finland proclaimed the republic Finland and Sweden and many European countries rapidly acknowledged the new nation Finland.
 Finland has mainly Finnish (increasing) and Swedish (decreasing) surnames and first names.
 There are two predominant surname traditions among the Finnish in Finland: the West Finnish and the East Finnish.
 The surname traditions of Swedish-speaking farmers, fishermen and craftsmen resembles the West Finnish tradition, while smaller populations of Sami and Romani people have traditions of their own.
-Finland was exposed to a very small immigration from Russia, so Russian names barely exists.
+Finland was exposed to a very small immigration from Russia, so Russian names barely exist.

 Until the mid-20th century, Finland was a predominantly agrarian society, and the names of West Finns were based on their association with a particular area, farm, or homestead, e.g. Jaakko Jussila ("Jaakko from the farm of Jussi").
 On the other hand, the East Finnish surname tradition dates back to at least the 13th century.
 There, the Savonians pursued slash-and-burn agriculture which necessitated moving several times during a person's lifetime.
 This in turn required the families to have surnames, which were in wide use among the common folk as early as the 13th century.
 By the mid-16th century, the East Finnish surnames had become hereditary.
 Typically, the oldest East Finnish surnames were formed from the first names of the patriarchs of the families, e.g. Ikävalko, Termonen, Pentikäinen.
 In the 16th, 17th, and 18th centuries, new names were most often formed by adding the name of the former or current place of living (e.g. Puumalainen < Puumala).
 In the East Finnish tradition, the women carried the family name of their fathers in female form (e.g. Puumalatar < Puumalainen).
 By the 19th century, this practice fell into disuse due to the influence of the West-European surname tradition.